mpuromaki/proper-ha/readme.md

 Secrets management is made to be as simple as possible for the users.
 One shared master secret is defined, which is used to derive:
 - Proper network id
-- Proper node registration api-key
+- Proper pre-approval encryption pre-shared key
 - Thread network key
 - Wifi SSID and password